Help us improve your experience.

 • The collector has a complete view of the current state of every field on the device for that sensor path.

-• Packet Forwarding Engine sensors that contain zero counter values that normally do not show up in streamed data due to zero-suppression are sent.
+• Packet Forwarding Engine sensors that contain zero counter values that normally do not show up in streamed data due to zero-suppression feature are also sent.
 This ensures that all fields from each line card are known to the collector.

 The target device responds to the subscription request with a SubscribeResponse message.
 If the subscription request calls for an initial sync, the target sends the data followed by the response message with the sync_response flag set to true.
-After the intial sync, the target device proceeds with updates for the paths according to the subscription mode.
+After the initial sync, the target device proceeds with updates for the paths according to the subscription mode.

 The SubscribeRequest message includes a flag called updates_only.
 When this flag is set to true, the target device does not send an initial sync, only subsequent updates as follows: